nvmwill/nexmo-developer/_documentation/en/video/guides/session-monitoring.md

 This is particularly useful for triggering post-processing of an archive, or for performing any necessary administrative tasks after an archive has been uploaded to persistent storage.

-For more information see the [archive status changes](/video/guides/archiving#recording-status-changes) section of the Vonage Video archiving developer guide.
+For more information see the [archive status changes](/video/guides/archiving#archive-status-changes) section of the Vonage Video archiving developer guide.

 ## Monitoring SIP call progress

-You can monitor status updates for SIP connections to Vonage Video session.
+You can monitor status updates for SIP connections to a session.

 <!-- OPT-TODO: See the [Monitoring call progress](/guides/sip/#monitoring-call-progress) section of the Vonage Video SIP Interconnect developer guide. -->